An alternative foundation of quantum theory: Motivation, first postulates, and some basic results

 Starting with $\Omega_\phi$ and a group $K$ acting on $\Omega_\phi$, let $\theta(\cdot)$ be an accessible function on $\Omega_\phi$, and let $\Omega_\theta$ be the range of this function.

 As mentioned in the Introduction, I regard `accessible' and `inaccessible' as primitive notions.
-But they have concrete interpretations, at least in the physical case: Roughly, a physical variable $\theta$ is called accessible if an observer, by a suitable measurement, can obtain as accurate values of $\theta$ as he wants to.
-More prcisely, from a mathematical point of view, I only assume that if $\theta$ is accessible, and $\lambda$ can be defined as a fixed function of $\theta$, then $\lambda$ is also accessible.
+But they have concrete interpretations, at least in the physical case: Roughly, a physical variable $\theta$ is called accessible if an observer, by a suitable measurement, can obtain as accurate values of it a he wants to.
+If $\theta$ is accessible, and $\lambda$ is less than or equal to $\theta$ in the partial ordering of variables defined by functional dependence, then $\lambda$ is also accessible.